 Communications & Interagency Support

-Working out of the County Superintendent’s office, professional and support staff provide communications, public relations, and interagency support for SCOE.
-Print and electronic publications, news releases, social media communications, and management of the SCOE website are among the key responsibilities of this office.
-Staff also support communication and articulation between SCOE and county, state, and community organizations that provide services to schools and students.
+Staff in the county superintendent's office provide communications, public relations, and interagency support for SCOE.
+This includes: Print and electronic publications, news releases, social media communications, and the SCOE website.
+Staff also support communication between SCOE and county, state, and community groups that provide services to schools and students.